UPDATED FOR 2021

 The number one question landowners ask us: Is it cheaper to have lumber milled from your own property or buy it from a big box store?
-This article goes into detail on the pros and cons for hiring a saw mill vs buying from a retailer.

 You Can Get Custom Dimensions and Species

 There are some dimensions and types of lumber not available at big stores.
-For instance, you won’t find 16 foot long cedar beams at Lowes or Home Depot.
-However, we can mill that if you happen to have a cedar tree at least sixteen foot tall and 12 inches in diameter.
+For instance, you won’t find 12 foot long cedar beams at Lowes or Home Depot.
+However, we can mill that if you happen to have a cedar tree at least twelve foot tall and 12 inches in diameter.
 Another cut that is not found in retail stores is the thicker and wider cut lumber.
 Thick, farmhouse tables made from one or two solid slabs of wood are in vogue right now.
 The big box stores don’t carry 3-inch thick, 32 inch wide oak boards.

 You Get True Dimensional Lumber

 The dimensional lumber at the retailers aren’t true dimensions.
 This means, that 2 x 4 may have been 2 inches thick and 4 inches wide before it was processed.
 However, after the planing and drying process, it’s actually only 1.5″ x 3.5″.
 This fact is especially important if you are renovating an old structure that didn’t use today’s traditional pressure treated wall studs.
 We mill your logs so that after processing, you have true 2 x 4’s.

 Although it’s the husband that usually calls us, it’s the wife that gives the final approval.
 There have been several times we have been on-site milling lumber and the wife gasps when she sees the wood color and grain.
 We’ve had more than one break down in tears sharing how her Dad was a woodworker or builder and she can’t wait to have her husband build something from that wood.
 See, hubby – we just reminded her of your hero status : )